Generic name: sacrosidase

-Sucraid is a pale yellow, clear solution with a pleasant sweet taste.
+Sucraid is a pale yellow to colorless, clear solution with a pleasant sweet taste.
 Each milliliter (mL) of Sucraid contains 8,500 International Units (I.U.) of the enzyme sacrosidase, the active ingredient.
 The chemical name of this enzyme is ß,D-fructofuranoside fructohydrolase.
 The enzyme is derived from baker’s yeast (Saccharomyces cerevisiae).

-It has been reported that the primary amino acid structure of this protein consists of 513 amino acids with an apparent molecular weight of 100,000 g/mole for the glycosolated monomer (Range 66,000-116,000 g/mole).
+It has been reported that the primary amino acid structure of this protein consists of 513 amino acids with an apparent molecular weight of 100,000 g/mole for the glycosylated monomer (range 66,000-116,000 g/mole).
 Reports also suggest that the protein exists in solution as a monomer, dimer, tetramer, and octomer ranging from 100,000 g/mole to 800,000 g/mole.
-It has an isoelectric point of 4 (pl=4.093).
+It has an isoelectric point (pI) of 4.5.

 Sucraid may contain small amounts of papain.
 Papain is known to cause allergic reactions in some people.
 Papain is a protein-cleaving enzyme that is introduced in the manufacturing process to digest the cell wall of the yeast and may not be completely removed during subsequent process steps.

-Sucraid also contains 50% glycerol (w/w) in an aqueous solution.
+Sucraid contains sacrosidase in a vehicle comprised of glycerol (50% wt/wt), water, and citric acid to maintain the pH at 4.0 to 4.7.
 Glycerol (glycerin) in the amount consumed in the recommended doses of Sucraid has no expected toxicity.

 Sucraid - Clinical Pharmacology